joostone-ahn/sim-apdu-analyzer/README.md

 ## 💡 Why This Tool?

-Traditional SIM analyzers — _e.g., Minimove by COMPRION_ — rely on physical interfaces and can't intercept internal communication with eSIMs.
+Traditional SIM tracer — _e.g., Minimove by COMPRION_ — rely on physical interfaces and can't intercept internal communication with eSIMs.
 This tool bridges that gap by decoding raw diagnostic logs and enabling accurate analysis of SIM1/SIM2 activity — just like a hardware SIM probe.

 ---